relign-ai/relign/README.md

 ## Example

-In the `example` folder, we provide code to fine-tune a 1B SFT model via PPO on a math benchmark using a Chain of Thought approach.
-This example demonstrates the different abstraction layers that RELIGN offers.
-A blog post detailing exactly what’s happening under the hood will follow soon.
+In the `example` folder, we provide code to fine-tune a 1B SFT model via PPO on a gsm8k-math benchmark using a Chain of Thought inference strategy.
+This example demonstrates the different abstraction layers that relign offers.
+A blog post detailing exactly what’s happening here, why it is important and where we see this going will follow soon.

 > The example runs on two A6000 GPUs (96GB VRAM total).
 ---

 ## What's Next